|

 higher yield.

-enhancement in soil organic matter content.
-The preliminary studies
+increase in soil organic matter content.
+The preliminary studies in

-in rice area showed that short duration mungbean variety (NM-92)
+rice area showed that short duration mungbean variety (NM-92) could

 Experiments on